An Archaeology of Tools

 The Museum displays illustrate the evolution of tool manufacturing in the United States from blacksmith-made hand-forged tools (circa 1600 - 1830) to the early years of the Industrial Revolution and the emergence of a vigorous American tool manufacturing industry.
 The history, manufacturing techniques, and products of American hand tool manufacturing industries before the Civil War are poorly documented.
 The many American-made tools, especially edge tools, surviving from this period help supplement the meager written literature on this subject.
 While finely made English tools, and to a lesser extent German tools, continued to be imported to the United States until after the Civil War, American tool manufacturing activities can be divided into four general categories.
 All are compatible with our interpretation of the maritime era of Maine's unique history, the overlap of steel producing strategies and technologies not withstanding.

-• During and after the Civil War, and with the help of a proliferating railroad system, westward expansion, and the discovery and use of extensive continental natural resources, especially iron, forest products, and coal, America began producing its own crucible steel, followed by large quantities of bulk process steel.
-It was during this time that the tradition of handmade hand tools was completely subsumed by factory-made tools, many of great beauty and inventiveness.
-Between 1865 and 1930, what is now called the classic period of machinist and patented plane production, achieved its famed excellence in hand tool production.
+During and after the Civil War, and with the help of a proliferating railroad system, westward expansion, and the discovery and use of extensive continental natural resources, especially iron ore, forest products, and coal, America began producing its own crucible steel, followed by large quantities of bulk process steel.
+It was during this time that the tradition of handmade hand tools was gradually subsumed by factory-made tools, many of great beauty and inventiveness.
+Between 1865 and 1930, what is now called the classic period of American machinist and patented plane production, achieved its famed excellence in hand tool production.

-The museum tool exhibit, categorized in the inventory lists, is intended to illustrate the technological changes impacting the Davistown Plantation, the towns of Liberty and Montville, and the livelihood of local residents.
-The displays include tools of representative trades in the Davistown Plantation, Maine-made, Maine-signed tools, tools with previously unrecorded American makers' marks, tools with significant sculptural forms, and edge tools representative of all modes of the technology of the wooden age prior to the appearance of power tools.
+The museum tool exhibition is intended to illustrate the technological changes impacting the Davistown Plantation, the towns of Liberty and Montville, and the livelihood of local residents, and in a larger context, all the maritime rural and incipent industrial communities of late colonial and early America.
 The exhibits document the replacement of handmade tools with factory- and machine-made tools, and illustrate an Industrial Revolution which perfected the art of tool manufacturing at the same time that it bypassed the communities of coastal and back country Maine, which escaped both its benefits and the urban blight that is its legacy.

 Historical context for the exhibition "An Archaeology of Tools"